karajensen/cloth-simulator/readme.txt

         - Not in collision: color of partition

 DEVELOPMENT UPGRADE IDEAS
+• Other convex shapes for collision
+• Persistent contact caching for GJK/EPA to prevent jittering
 • Switch between different cloth solvers
 • Soft shadow mapping